JSTOR-Labs/plant-humanities/docs/content/Agave.md

 ### The Future of Agave

 Beyond producing one of North America’s favorite spirits, agave plants, just as they have for centuries, might help human societies survive in the face of global warming.
 Recent scientific studies have shown that many agave species can actually benefit from the increases in temperature and atmospheric CO2 levels accompanying global climate change.
 More importantly, agave plants have the ability to capture harmful CO2 and store atmospheric carbon dioxide or other forms of carbon long-term, which can mitigate or defer global warming.
 Finally, emerging research suggests that agave plants’ ability to survive in arid and semiarid climates make them a viable biofuel feedstock, in the same way corn, sugarcane, soybeans are used to produce ethanol.
 This is particularly important since approximately one-fifth of the earth’s climate is semiarid.
 Growing biomass feedstocks on land previously unsuitable for food crops, like corn and soybeans, could be a sustainable answer to increasing demands for renewable fuels that do not conflict with food and feed production.
+<var data-primary="image"></var>
+<var data-image id="Agave field" title="Agave as biofuel" data-url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Agave-Fields.jpg" data-region=""></var>

 ----------
-van Uffelen, Gerda & Kessler, P.J.A. _425 years Hortus botanicus Leiden_, 2015, pg.
+[^ref1]: van Uffelen, Gerda & Kessler, P.J.A. _425 years Hortus botanicus Leiden_, 2015, pg.
 32-33.

-Gentry, Howard Scott. _Agaves of Continental North America_.
+[^ref2]: Gentry, Howard Scott. _Agaves of Continental North America_.
 Tucson, Ariz.: University of Arizona Press, 1982.

-Gaytán, Marie Sarita. _¡̕Tequila!_: The Spirit of Mexico.
+[^ref3]: Gaytán, Marie Sarita. _¡̕Tequila!_: The Spirit of Mexico.
 Stanford, California: Stanford University Press, 2014, pg 5.

-Motolinía, Toribio. _History of the Indians of New Spain_.
+[^ref4]: Motolinía, Toribio. _History of the Indians of New Spain_.
 Publications of the Academy of American Franciscan History.
 Documentary Series; 1.
 Washington: Academy of American Franciscan History, 1951, Chapter XXXI.

-James M. Córdova (2015) “Drinking the fifth cup: notes on the drunken Indian

-image in colonial Mexico,” Word & Image, 31:1, 1-18, DOI: 10.1080/02666286.2014.927210
+[^ref5]: James M. Córdova (2015) “Drinking the fifth cup: notes on the drunken Indian image in colonial Mexico,” Word & Image, 31:1, 1-18, DOI: 10.1080/02666286.2014.927210

-Henderson, Lucia.
+[^ref6]: Henderson, Lucia.
 “Blood, Water, Vomit, and Wine,” Chicago Maya Society. _Mesoamerican Voices: Journal of the Chicago Maya Society._ Vol. 3, 2018, pgs.
 64-67.

-Escalante, A., López Soto, D. R., Velázquez Gutiérrez, J. E., Giles-Gómez, M., Bolívar, F., & López-Munguía, A. (2016).
+[^ref7]: Escalante, A., López Soto, D. R., Velázquez Gutiérrez, J. E., Giles-Gómez, M., Bolívar, F., & López-Munguía, A. (2016).
 Pulque, a Traditional Mexican Alcoholic Fermented Beverage: Historical, Microbiological, and Technical Aspects. _Frontiers in microbiology_, _7_, 1026. doi:10.3389/fmicb.2016.01026

-Clusius, _Rariorum aliquot stirpium per Hispanias observatarum historia_, Antverpiae: Ex officina Christophori Plantinus ...,1576.
+[^ref8]: Clusius, _Rariorum aliquot stirpium per Hispanias observatarum historia_, Antverpiae: Ex officina Christophori Plantinus ...,1576.
 Accessed via BHL.

-Camerarius, _Hortus Medicus Et Philosophicus_, Feyerabend, 1588
+[^ref9]: Camerarius, _Hortus Medicus Et Philosophicus_, Feyerabend, 1588

- Almási, Gábor, _The Uses of Humanism: Johannes Sambucus (1531-1584), Andreas Dudith (1533-1589), and the Republic of Letters in East Central Europe_.
+[^ref10]:  Almási, Gábor, _The Uses of Humanism: Johannes Sambucus (1531-1584), Andreas Dudith (1533-1589), and the Republic of Letters in East Central Europe_.
 Brill's Studies in Intellectual History, BRILL, 2009.

-_Breve ragguaglio di Giambattista Scarella intorno al fiore dell' Aloe Americana_, Conzatti, Padova, 1710.
+[^ref11]: _Breve ragguaglio di Giambattista Scarella intorno al fiore dell' Aloe Americana_, Conzatti, Padova, 1710.

-Gaytán, Marie Sarita. _¡̕Tequila!_, pgs.
+[^ref12]: Gaytán, Marie Sarita. _¡̕Tequila!_, pgs.
 8 – 14.

-Ibid., pgs.
+[^ref13]: Ibid., pgs.
 14 – 15.

-Garcia‐Moya, E., Romero‐Manzanares, A. and Nobel, P. S. (2011), Highlights for _Agave_ Productivity.
+[^ref14]: Garcia‐Moya, E., Romero‐Manzanares, A. and Nobel, P. S. (2011), Highlights for _Agave_ Productivity.
 GCB Bioenergy, 3: 4-14. doi:[10.1111/j.1757-1707.2010.01078.x](https://doi.org/10.1111/j.1757-1707.2010.01078.x)

-David, Sarah C., Frank G. Dohleman, and Stephen P. Long.
+[^ref15]: David, Sarah C., Frank G. Dohleman, and Stephen P. Long.
 (2010).
 The global potential for Agave as a biofuel feedstock.
 GCB Bioenergy 3, 68–78, doi:10.1111/j.17571707.2010.01077.